ctu-mrs/ctu-mrs.github.io/docs/50-features/59-inter-uav-collision-avoidance/index.md

 In real-world deployments, the ROS topic sharing between UAVs is implemented using the NimbRo system (see our documentation [here](/docs/features/nimbro-network/)).
 In simulation, all topics are available for all UAVs by default, so NimbRo is not required, but the UAV names list still has to be provided in the `network_config.yaml`.

+## Things to double-check for collision avoidance

+For all UAVs, check the following conditions to ensure that collision avoidance will work:

+1. The MPC tracker is active.
+2. All relevant UAV names are specified in the UAV names list in the network config file (see above).
+3. The predicted MPC trajectory topic and the control manager diagnostics topic are specified in the nimbro config file with a sufficient rate (at least 1Hz).
+4. The collision avoidance is enabled in the custom config file (see above) and has a sufficient radius and correction.
+5. The `/etc/hosts` file is correctly set up with hostnames of all relevant UAVs and their respective IP addresses.
+6. The relevant messages from the other UAVs can be "heard" (i.e. you can print them out using e.g. `rostopic echo`) when they are turned on and the MRS system is running.
+7. You can see the other UAVs listed as "heard" in the MRS status.

+## Further reading

+The collision avoidance system is described in detail from a more theoretical point of view in the paper

+* T Báča, D Heřt, G Loianno, M Saska and V Kumar, **Model Predictive Trajectory Tracking and Collision Avoidance for Reliable Outdoor Deployment of Unmanned Aerial Vehicles**, IROS, 2018 ([pdf](https://mrs.fel.cvut.cz/data/papers/iros_2018_mpc.pdf)).